 - wash and clean the area of exposure/wound with effective soap and warm water or antiseptic cleaners

-- remove clothing that has been exposed to the hazardous material using gloves, taking care to avoid contact with skin
+- remove clothing that has been exposed to the hazardous material using latex gloves, taking care to avoid contact with skin

 - place contaminated clothing in a leak-proof bag and follow established protocols